Factorization homology of enriched $\infty$-categories: Introduction

 of the Dennis trace, called the \bit{cyclotomic trace}, is indeed integrally ``locally constant'' \cite{GooRelAKT,McCRelAKT,DundasRelAKT,DM-KTHH,DGM-book}.
 Following these breakthroughs, the cyclotomic trace became a central tool: the vast majority of known computations of algebraic K-theory result from this infinitesimal behavior \tracerefs.

-However, $\TC$ and the cyclotomic trace remain mysterious from a conceptual standpoint, and in particular from an algebro-geometric point of view.
-This is largely due to the fact that cyclotomic spectra are defined through \textit{genuine equivariant homotopy theory}, which likewise remains mysterious from an algebro-geometric point of view.

-This paper is part of a trilogy, whose overarching purpose is to provide a precise conceptual description of the cyclotomic trace at the level of derived algebraic geometry: this is explained in \cite[\S 0]{AMR-trace}.
-The trilogy begins with the paper \cite{AMR-cyclo}, in which we reidentify the $\infty$-category of cyclotomic spectra in terms of \textit{naive} equivariant homotopy theory.
+This paper is part of a series, whose overarching purpose is to provide a precise conceptual description of the cyclotomic trace at the level of derived algebraic geometry: this is explained in \cite[\S 0]{AMR-trace}.
+The series begins with the paper \cite{AMR-cyclo}, in which we reidentify the $\infty$-category of cyclotomic spectra in terms of \textit{naive} equivariant homotopy theory.

-In order to explain the role that this paper plays within the trilogy, let us first note that in the context of these various theories ($\K$, $\THH$, and $\TC$), algebro-geometric objects such as schemes and stacks are incarnated through their stable $\infty$-categories of vector bundles (i.e.\! perfect complexes).\footnote{Indeed, these theories are all Morita invariant -- K-theory by definition, and the rest because $\THH$ is so as a functor to cyclotomic spectra (see \cite[Remarks \ref*{trace:flagged}, \ref*{trace:morita.invce}, \and \ref*{trace:fgt.cyclo.is.conservative}]{AMR-trace}) -- so that we also lose nothing by passing from associative ring spectra to their stable $\infty$-categories of perfect modules.} In fact, as we will see, it is possible to define $\THH$ -- that is, factorization homology over the circle -- of an arbitrary spectrally-enriched (e.g.\! stable) $\infty$-category, or more generally of a $\cV$-enriched $\infty$-category $\cC$ for an arbitrary (cocomplete) symmetric monoidal $\infty$-category $(\cV,\boxtimes)$; let us simply write
+In order to explain the role that this paper plays within the series, let us first note that in the context of these various theories ($\K$, $\THH$, and $\TC$), algebro-geometric objects such as schemes and stacks are incarnated through their stable $\infty$-categories of vector bundles (i.e., perfect complexes).\footnote{Indeed, these theories are all Morita invariant: K-theory is so by definition, and the rest are so because $\THH$ is so as a functor to cyclotomic spectra (see \cite[Remarks \ref*{trace:flagged}, \ref*{trace:morita.invce}, \and \ref*{trace:fgt.cyclo.is.conservative}]{AMR-trace}).
+Hence, we lose nothing by passing from associative ring spectra to their stable $\infty$-categories of perfect modules.} As justified through Theorem~\ref{main.theorem} below, it is possible to define $\THH$ of an arbitrary spectrally-enriched (e.g.\! stable) $\infty$-category, or more generally of a $\cV$-enriched $(\infty,1)$-category $\cC$ for an arbitrary $\otimes$-presentable symmetric monoidal $\infty$-category $(\cV,\boxtimes)$.
+Namely, for $\sC$ an ordinary category enriched over the ordinary category of spectra, the \bit{topological Hochschild homology} of $\sC$ is the geometric realization of the cyclic bar construction of its cofibrant replacement $\w{\sC}$: